 I've been making these pine cone feeders for several winters now and the birds consistently love them.
 They're a fun activity to do with your children, too.
 My five-year-old helped me make these and now he watches with pride when the birds are snacking on them.

 The supplies you need are large pine cones, bird seed, peanut butter and yarn or string.
 Choose large pine cones that have plenty of space between the scales so they'll hold more peanut butter and bird seed.
 Be sure to use natural pine cones that do not have fragrance, paint or glitter added.
 I found mine at a garden shop, but you could also have a fun day exploring the woods and collecting your own if you have the right trees in your area.
+If you have trouble finding them locally you can order them here.

 Begin by spreading the peanut butter onto the pine cones.
 Make sure to work it way into the cones so they'll hold the most birdseed.
 Apply it generously.
 A couple notes about peanut butter: Some believe that it is bad for birds, but experts will tell you that it makes a nutritious snack for them.
 Avoid using it in hot weather, though, which will cause it to quickly get rancid.